 The young children were having fun playing rugby while their parents were talking about their latest holiday.

-Miriam was taking her daughter to school every morning before commuting to work in the city centre.
+Miriam took her daughter to school every morning before commuting to work in the city centre.

 The local council had promised to increase the number of parking spaces available in the area.